NUBIC/surveyor/README.md

     rake surveyor FILE=surveys/kitchen_sink_survey.rb

 The rake tasks above generate surveys in our custom survey DSL (which is a great format for end users and stakeholders to use).
-After you have run them start up your app and go to:
+After you have run them start up your app:

+    script/rails server

+(or however you normally start your app) and goto:

     http://localhost:3000/surveys